Danyel Cosmetics & Marli Skin Care's History

 Here is How it all Began!

 Danyel’ Cosmetics and Marli’ Skin Care were the vision of Linda “Cricket” Witt.
 It began quite simply.
-Cricket had extremely sensitive skin and could find nothing on the market that would give her what she needed—a simple, easy to use skin care regimen and cosmetics line designed for women 30 and older that did not break her skin out.
+Cricket had extremely sensitive skin and could find nothing on the market that would give her what she needed—a fragrance and dye free, simple and easy to use skin care regimen and cosmetics line designed for women 30 and older that did not break her skin out.
 No matter what the cost, no matter how many trips to the dermatologist, she still was constantly searching to find cosmetics and skin care that were easy to use, would give her a natural, light look, and would not give her terrible allergic reactions that would send her back to the dermatologist over and over again.
 From drugstore lines to high-end department store lines and specialty lines, the results were always the same.

 Cricket felt there had to be something out there for women like her.
 She could not be the only woman with these issues.
 So in 1974 she ventured into the industry to seek a product line that would cater to her and other women with extremely sensitive skin.
 Once she found a product that would work for her, it was easy to sell and she quickly became a top sales representative for that company.
 Then the ownership would change, the product formulas would be “adjusted” to become more “profitable” and the cycle of breakouts and trips back to the dermatologists would start all over again.